Sunshine Royale Motel Art Series by Michel Mölder

 You are in an unknown city, staying in a run-down motel taking a shower.
 As you close the tap and turn to use the scruffy towel to dry yourself, you walk back into the room you just entered for the very first time.
 This is your sanctuary now, your home.
 Yesterday it belonged to someone else.
 And tomorrow, after you’ve checked out, it will do so once more.
-One room, a different story everyday.
 Welcome to Sunshine Royale Motel.
-Four walls.
-Eleven stories.
-Told in twenty-two cinemagraphs.
+One room, a new story every day.

 Erik de Vogel